antortjim/Danish-pronunciation/README.md

 udtale første
 ```

-No audio file is found in Den Danske Ordbog, but one is found in Wiktionary.
-The første.ogg file is downloaded to the folder specified in input_parameters.
+No audio file is found in Den Danske Ordbog, but one is found in Forvo.
+The første.mp3 file is downloaded to the folder specified in input_parameters.

 ```
 udtale regning
 ```

 A file is found in Den Danske Ordbog.
-The regning.mp3 file is downloaded and Wiktionary is not searched.
+The regning.mp3 file is downloaded and Forvo is not searched.

 ## Trivia